Lifehouse (band): 2006–2008: Who We Are

-Lifehouse began recording their fourth record in mid-2006 at Kiefer Sutherland and Jude Cole's recording studio, Ironworks Studios, in Los Angeles.
+Lifehouse began recording their fourth album in mid-2006 at Kiefer Sutherland and Jude Cole's recording studio, Ironworks Studios in Los Angeles.
 Their fourth album, entitled Who We Are, was released on June 19, 2007.
 The album features Wade, Woolstenhulme and Soderberg as its lineup, and "rocks a little harder" than their previous album, according to the band.
 The album's release was followed by a tour with The Goo Goo Dolls and Colbie Caillat, which began June 15 at the Dodge Theatre in Phoenix, AZ.

 The album's first single was a bright, pop rock love song "First Time", released on April 24, 2007.
-The song debuted on the Billboard Hot 100 at number 48 in May, and peaked at No. 3 on the Hot Adult Top 40 Charts.

-The album's second single, "Whatever It Takes", was released to radio stations on October 29, 2007.
-"Broken", the album's third single, has appeared on several TV series, including Grey's Anatomy ("Lay Your Hands On Me"), Criminal Minds ("In Birth and Death", season 3, episode 2), One Tree Hill, One Life to Live and The Hills.
-Most recently, it was featured in the motion picture soundtrack The Time Traveler's Wife.
-It peaked at No. 83 on the Billboard Hot 100.
+The song debuted on the Billboard Hot 100 at number 48 in May, and peaked at number three on the Hot Adult Top 40 Charts.
+The album's second single, "Whatever It Takes" was released to radio stations on October 29, 2007.
+"Broken", the album's third single, peaked at number 83 on the Billboard Hot 100.
+"Broken" has appeared on several television series, including Grey's Anatomy ("Lay Your Hands On Me"), Criminal Minds ("In Birth and Death", season 3, episode 2), One Tree Hill, One Life to Live and The Hills.
+Most recently, it was featured in the film soundtrack The Time Traveler's Wife.

 Lifehouse held a contest to make a video for the song "Make Me Over".
 The band gave 60 USC School of Cinematic Arts graduate students a chance to shoot the video for their new single.
 The winning video premiered at a gala event on December 5, 2008, at the Paley Center for Media in Beverly Hills, CA.

 The album was certified Gold by the Recording Industry Association of America (RIAA) in October 2008.